Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Build pipelines.
 Box 2: Boards.
 Box 3: Build pipelines.
 - [ ] Box 1: Boards.
 Box 2: Release pipelines.
 Box 3: Release pipelines.

-### You have an Azure DevOps organization named Contoso and an Azure DevOps project named Project1.
-You plan to use Microsoft-hosted agents to build container images that will host full Microsoft .NET Framework apps in a YAML pipeline in Project1.
-What are two possible virtual machine images that you can use for the Microsoft-hosted agent pool?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

-- [ ] vs2017-win2016
-- [x] ubuntu-16.04
-- [x] win1803
-- [ ] macOS-10.13
-- [ ] vs.2015-win2012r2

-### DRAG DROP You are developing a full Microsoft .NET Framework solution that includes unit tests.
+### You are developing a full Microsoft .NET Framework solution that includes unit tests.
 You need to configure SonarQube to perform a code quality validation of the C# code as part of the build pipelines.
 Which four tasks should you perform in sequence?
-To answer, move the appropriate tasks from the list of tasks to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 573](images/question573.jpg)